 While you may have set money goals as a couple right at the start of your relationship, however, remember that as your relationship evolves and you both evolve as individuals, your money goals are likely to change.
 This could be owing to reasons like one of you decide to take a study break; sudden job loss; either of you starting your own business etc. It’s, therefore, a good idea to keep revisiting your money goals as a couple and have honest conversations as your goals keep shifting.

-Looking to open a joint Savings Account?
+Looking to make joint investments?
 Choose from several options by clicking the button below.